 Engine borescope has proved to be effective for these kinds of inspection without going through the rigorous process of dismantling the engine, which often takes a significant amount of time and energy.
 Additionally, it has numerous benefits that have made it a preferred inspection method.

 Do you want to know more?
 Then let’s dive right in.

 For starters, an engine borescope uses an optical tool called a borescope to inspect defects within an engine.
 This optical device is designed to assess narrow and hard-to-reach areas using optical components for visually inspecting these areas.
-The borescope often consists of either a rigid or flexible probing tube with a display piece and an objective lens camera on either side of the tube.
+The industrial borescope often consists of either a rigid or flexible probing tube with a display piece and an objective lens camera on either side of the tube.
 These components are connected using an optical or electrical connection to complete the inspection system.

 If you need to enhance the visual inspection, especially for dark areas, an illuminating device often made of fiber optics is connected to the objective lens end of the tube, which illuminates the object.
 The image is then generated and magnified by the objective lens and eyepiece, respectively, before it finally gets to the viewer, who can also attach an external photography device for a better view.